-Rogue trading is a negotiation of risk and reward.
+Rogue trading is a negotiation of risk and reward (learn more about the Fraud Triangle).
 But why should we consider it fraud?

 Imagine a thief steals $100 from you.
 For some reason, he is a nice thief and comes back later to you and says: “Look, I’ve invested them in X and tripled the money.
 I’ll give you back your $100 plus some interest.”
 Even if you personally score a profit, the initial theft behind enabled this return.